Can anyone stay and visit Birch?

 Yep – a bucket and spade load.

-Outside you’ve got trees, nature, chickens, and open spaces.
-Inside you’ve got the Arcade (our games room), bakery, Art Room and Screening Room.
+Inside you’ve got the Arcade (our games room), Bakery, Art Room and Screening Room.
 And all over the place we’ve got frisbees, films, and board games.

 We run events for kids too.
-Like Forest School every Saturday.
-And there are also plenty of family friendly classes such as pottery workshops or Collage Club that are great to do together with your children.
+Like Young Adventurers Club every Saturday and Funday with Active London every Sunday.
 That’s not to mention nature walks or drop-in bread making sessions with the bakers.
 We adapt our schedule to seasonality so there’s always plenty going on at the weekends and during the school holidays.

 Wander the woods.
 Get dirty.
 Make memories.
 Birch is a playground for all.